WxxShirley/LLMNodeBed/README.md

 ```

 ### 🎙️ News
+🎉 [2025-05-01] Our paper is accepted to **ICML 2025**.
+The camera ready paper, integration of more baseline methods, and corresponding blogs will be released soon!

 📅 [2025-02-04] The [code](https://github.com/WxxShirley/LLMNodeBed) for LLMNodebed, along with the [project pages](https://llmnodebed.github.io/) and [paper](https://arxiv.org/abs/2502.00829), has now been released! 🧨